 July 5, 2018

-The Veterans Benefits Administration’s Adjudication Procedure Manual (M21-1 Manual), informally known by many as VA’s “bible,” recognizes military jet injections as a possible risk factor for Hepatitis C transmission.
+The Veterans Benefits Administration’s Adjudication Procedure Manual (M21-1 Manual), informally known by many as VA’s “bible,” recognizes military jet injections as a mode of transmission for Hepatitis C.

 On December 16 of 2015, the Veterans Benefits Administration (VBA) rescinded the infamous 2004 VBA Fast Letter 211 (04-13) concerning jet injectors, by incorporating similar provisions within the Adjudication Procedures Manual.
 See M21-1, III.iv.4.I.2.e.
 Although many VA staff still cite the Fast Letter, the manual has become VBA’s latest guidance concerning jet injectors.